kosperera/articles/1991-07-17-hello-world.md

 [GitHub](https://github.com/) used to be my unicorn and now it is _my bitch_.

-I interact with GitHub more often than [Twitter](https://twitter.com/kosalanuwan) or [LinkedIn](https://www.linkedin.com/in/kosalanuwan), so why not use it for journaling?
+I interact with GitHub more often than [Twitter](https://twitter.com/kosalanuwan) or [LinkedIn](https://www.linkedin.com/in/kosalanuwan), so why not use it for everything else, say, todos, bookmarks, links, ahaa thoughts, notes for future me, journaling, and the like?
 It makes more sense, at least for me.
 I’m that nerd 🤓